 The earliness into which the stranger has expired shelters the essential rightness of the unborn.
 This earliness is a time of its own kind, the time of the "ghostly years."
 To one of his poems, Trakl gave the plain title "Year" (164).
-It begins: "Dark stillness is the brighter earliness-brighter because it is an even stiller and therefore other childhood-into which the departed has gone under.
+It begins: "Dark stillness of childhood."
+The counterpart to that dark stillness is the brighter earliness-brighter because it is an even stiller and therefore other childhood-into which the departed has gone under.
 The last line of the same poem calls this stiller childhood the beginning: